uccl-project/uccl-project.github.io/src/content/posts/uccl-ep.md

 <p align="center">
   <img src="https://raw.githubusercontent.com/uccl-project/uccl-project.github.io/main/assets/uccl-ep/ep-fifo.png" alt="UCCL-EP FIFO illustration" width="400"/>
   <em>Figure 2: UCCL-EP employs multiple channels per GPU; The tail is read by CPU thread and allocated on host, the head is read and updated by GPU thread and allocated on device.
 It further caches the tail value on GPU for faster access.
-Each TransferCmd is small.
+Each TransferCmd is small, occupying only 128 bits.
 </em>
 </p>

 UCCL-EP employs multiple channels per GPU; The tail is read by CPU thread and allocated on host, the head is read and updated by GPU thread and allocated on device.
 It further caches the tail value on GPU for faster access.
 Each TransferCmd is small.

 This careful design allows each GPU to achieve over **50 million RDMA operations** per second with modest latency overhead (as shown in UCCL PR [#454](https://github.com/uccl-project/uccl/pull/454)), where the NIC’s intrinsic latency and network delay—not the CPU–GPU channel—becomes the dominant cost.
-Recent hardware trends make such hybrid coordination increasingly practical—systems like NVIDIA GH200, GB200/GB300, and the NVIDIA-Intel NVLink-C2C partnership all feature high-bandwidth, low-latency CPU–GPU interconnects that rival traditional NUMA memory links.

 ---

 ## Working with various GPU-NIC vendors

 Different **NIC vendors** introduce additional system-level challenges due to variations in transport protocols and hardware capabilities.
 For instance, AWS EFA NICs use the **Scalable Reliable Datagram (SRD)** protocol, which employs advanced **multi-pathing** to mitigate congestion at scale.
 While this design improves throughput and reliability, it breaks the strict in-order delivery guarantee within a single SRD Queue Pair (QP).
-This becomes problematic for DeepEP-style communication, which relies on ordered RDMA writes followed by atomic operations to notify remote GPUs that the data has been written into its HBM.
+This becomes problematic for DeepEP-style communication, which relies on ordered RDMA writes followed by atomic operations to notify remote GPUs that writes are delivered to assigned locations in the RDMA transport buffer.

 To address this, **UCCL-EP** leverages its CPU-side flexibility to enforce **software-level message ordering**.
-Each RDMA write carries **immediate data** encoding a per-channel sequence number, which the receiver uses to **reorder out-of-sequence messages** before committing them to GPU memory.
+Each RDMA write carries **immediate data** encoding a per-RDMA-channel sequence number, which the receiver uses to **reorder out-of-sequence messages** before committing them to GPU memory.
+Importantly, these only apply to control messages (e.g. atomics) and not the data payload.

 Furthermore, In DeepEP’s NVIDIA-specific IBGDA path, GPUs rely on **hardware RDMA atomics** to signal remote completion.
 However, **EFA does not natively support RDMA atomics**, which poses a correctness challenge: the receiver must still know when a payload has been fully written before it can proceed to read or combine it.

 To emulate this behavior, UCCL-EP implements **software-level atomics** using regular RDMA writes and immediate data.
 The sender writes the payload first, then issues a small RDMA write carrying an immediate value that acts as an atomic message (e.g., the new counter value or flag).
 On the receiver side, the CPU proxy updates a local completion counter — effectively reproducing the synchronization semantics of hardware atomics.

-To enable UCCL EP work with diverse GPU vendors, we have taken the first step in eliminating nvshmem dependencies, which is important for portability as well as other features (e.g. elastic scaling).
+To enable UCCL EP work with diverse GPU vendors, we have taken the first step in **eliminating nvshmem dependencies**, which is important for portability as well as other features (e.g. elastic scaling).
 We also observed interestingly, removing nvshmem dependency can sometimes lead to performance improvements, which we suspect to be due to the internal overhead of the nvshmem library.

 ---

 ## Performance

-On EFA, we observe UCCL-EP significantly outperforms other baselines as we increase the number of tokens in the dispatch and combine.
+On EFA, we observe UCCL-EP significantly outperforms other baselines as we increase the number of tokens in dispatch and combine.
 We used unmodified [Perplexity MoE Kernels](https://github.com/perplexityai/pplx-kernels/tree/master) and ran on H200 with EFA NICs.
 For the NVSHMEM and Torch baselines, we wrote an efficient packing and unpacking kernel, and relied on their respective AlltoAll APIs to distribute packed tokens to destination ranks in a single contiguous transfer.

 <p align="center">
   <img src="https://raw.githubusercontent.com/uccl-project/uccl-project.github.io/main/assets/uccl-ep/ep-efa.png" alt="UCCL-EP EFA results" width="500"/>